Casehero

 Executive Summary – The Valuation and Financing of Lady M Confections

-In order to solve this case, a break-even analysis was developed and Lady M Confections enterprise was valued with the objective of making two fundamental decisions, the first related with the decision that the owners must make about opening a new location in the World Trade Center and the second decision based on accepting the offer of Chinese investors for $ 10 million-plus line of credit.
+In order to solve this case, a break-even analysis was developed, and Lady M Confections enterprise was valued with the objective of making two fundamental decisions.
+The first is related to the decision that the owners must make about opening a new location in the World Trade Center, and the second decision is based on accepting the offer of Chinese investors for a $ 10 million-plus line of credit.

 Part 1.
 Exhibits from Case “The Valuation and Financing of Lady M Confections” – please see attached Excel spreadsheet.